nualn/cli_rsa/documentation/testing.md

 ## What was tested and how
-Currently there are unit tests for the mathematical functions in the algorithms.rs file.
-The other logic is still untested.
 The testing is done using Rust's built-in unit testing.

+The program is thoroughly unit tested.
+Functions for the cli and file handling are not tested.
+Also the generation of random primes is not tested, because its output is random and therefore hard to test.
+However the algorithm for testing primality is tested.

+The tests are written in the same file as the code they test.
+This is a convention in Rust.

 ## Inputs
-The testinputs are smal integers for most tests.
-There are now some tests with a large prime number, and the plan is to test everything with large inputs.
+The tests are run with both small and large inputs.
+The small inputs are used to test the correctness of the program.
+The large inputs are equivalent to the inputs that the program is expected to handle in practice.
 ## Running
 Run ```cargo test``` in the terminal